 Tyrosine Kinase Inhibitors Can Stop Mesothelioma Tumor Growth

 Tyrosine kinases are enzymes that combine with proteins in cells to control their internal functions, but the process is excessive in leukemia and mesothelioma cells, causing them to both grow and to metastasize.
 This has led to the development of inhibitors that stop the process.
 One such inhibitor is a drug called ponatinib.
-Sold under the brand name Iclusig, it has already received FDA approval for the treatment of leukemia, and now University of California researchers testing it on mesothelioma cells have found that it works to halts the growth and spread of the asbestos-related cancer too.
+Sold under the brand name Iclusig, it has already received FDA approval for the treatment of leukemia, and now University of California researchers testing it on mesothelioma cells have found that it works to halt the growth and spread of asbestos-related cancer too.

 The scientists’ original test was meant to evaluate a variety of tyrosine kinase inhibitors to see which – if any – would slow mesothelioma cell growth.
 Because ponatinib is known for blocking more than one variety of the enzyme, they had hoped that it would work on mesothelioma cells, and their hopes were confirmed.
 They included four different mesothelioma cell lines in their study, all with high levels of two tyrosine kinases, and found that when exposed to ponatinib their growth was significantly impacted.